abiti2714/ETS0768-15/List_Methodes/README.md

   element: The element whose lowest index will be returned. start(optional): The position from where the search begins. end(optional): The position from where the search ends.

+insert() Method With Examples
+Python List insert() method inserts an item at a specific index in a list.
+List insert() method in Python is very useful to insert an element in a list.
+What makes it different from append() is that the list insert() function can add the value at any position in a list, whereas the append function is limited to adding values at the end.
+It is used in editing lists with huge amount of data, as inserting any missed value in that list is made very easy with this Python function.

+- List insert() Method Syntax
+  list_name.insert(index, element)
+- Parameters:
+  index: the index at which the element has to be inserted.
+  element: the element to be inserted in the list.
+- Return : The insert() method returns None.
+It only updates the current list.

+List pop() Method
+The pop() method is used to remove an element from a list at a specified index and return that element.
+If no index is provided, it will remove and return the last element by default.
+This method is particularly useful when we need to manipulate a list dynamically, as it directly modifies the original list.
+-Syntax of pop() method
+list_name.pop(index)

+- Parameters
+  index (optional): index of an item to remove.
+Defaults to -1 (last item) if argument is not provided.
+- Return Value
+  Returns the removed item from the specified index Raises IndexError if the index is out of range.

+remove() Method
+Python list remove() function removes the first occurrence of a given item from list.
+It make changes to the current list.
+It only takes one argument, element we want to remove and if that element is not present in the list, it gives ValueError.

+- Syntax of remove() method
+  list_name.remove(obj)
+- Parameter
+  obj: object to be removed from the list
+- Return Type
+  The method does not return any value but removes the given object from the list.
+  Exception: If the element doesn’t exist, it throws ValueError: list.remove(x): x not in list exception.